- Chart

 Goal

-To track the investment results of the Zacks Mid-Cap Index.
+To provide investment results that correspond generally to the price and yield of the Zacks Mid-Cap Index.

 Investment Approach and Strategy